tulip-lab/statistical-machine-learning/S00-Induction/S00D-Assessment.md

 # :sunny: Unit Assessment

+:point_right: Your university might have different setting for assessment.
+Please contact your [coordinator](S00B-Team.md#contacts).

 The modular structure ties in closely to the unit assessment and your [grade](#u6e80-grades):

 - In order to achieve a `Pass` in this unit, all [core sessions](M00C-Logistics.md#core-sessions) must be satisfactorily completed.